It can be difficult to stay organized financially. You may have multiple bank accounts, credit cards and individual retirement accounts to monitor.

 You Can’t Make Transactions

-You can check the movement of your investments, but won’t be able to trade stocks.
-However, you can see the balance of your credit card bill, but won’t be able to send a payment.
-(Mint once offered a bill pay service, but shuttered it in 2018.)
+Similarly, while you can see the balance of your credit card bill, you won’t be able to send a payment.

 Labeling of Transactions is Imperfect

-But neither Mint nor Personal Capital pulls this information from the originating institution and is only as perfect as the bank or credit card company.
-And some institutions do a better job of this than others.
-In other words, garbage in, garbage out.
-(For example, I recently bought some running shoes that came up as “Pet Supplies.”)
+Neither Mint nor Personal Capital pulls this information from the originating institution and is only as perfect as the bank or credit card company.
+Some institutions do a better job of this than others.

 Some Accounts Will Never Link Due to Security

-There’s no downside to trying both services.
-You may find that you will settle into using one more than another over time.
-Or you might decide to use both: Personal Capital for investing and Mint for spend tracking and budgeting.
+Keep in mind that there’s no downside to trying both services.
+You may find that you will settle into using one more than another over time, or you may end up using both.